yogitami/notes/Spring.md

     @Columns(columns = {@Column(name = "currency"), @Column(name = "transaction_value")})
     BigMoney txnValue;
   - @MappedSuperclass : and the class is abstract at this level, we extend this class and other main classes and then define the @entity there.
 However we can define and @id here.
+  - GenerationType :
+    - AUTO : automatically assigns the strategy based on type of db used.
+    - IDENTITY : mysql, postgres , if sequential order is essential
+    - SEQUENCE : mysql,oracle,postgres, if sequentail order is essential
+    - TABLE : for full control

 <a name = "Scopes" />